BotiKis/Arduwars/readme.md

 ![Logo-artwork](https://github.com/yinkou/Arduwars/blob/master/Assets/ReadmeAssets/arduwars-logo.png "Arduwars Logo")

+### Game Features
+* Turn Based Strategy Game for the Arduboy
+* Single player against AI
+* Multiplayer with passing the device
+* 3 Maps with land, air and sea battles
+* Custom maps with a [map editor](https://www.mapeditor.org/)

+---

 ### Story
 There has been peace for many years in our lands until the evil forces of *Nextgenia* have invaded our country.
 Equipped with never before seen weapons their Army fearlessly takes over our lands.